hankbao/libreboot/docs/misc/index.md

 The following removes most of the noise.
-It reduces what is a high frequency whine (that not everyone can hear) to a slight buzz (which most people can\'t hear or doesn\'t bother most people).
+It reduces what is a high frequency whine (that not everyone can hear) to a slight buzz (which most people can't hear or doesn't bother most people).

 This is not perfect!
 The full solution is still not discovered but this is a step towards that.
-Also, in some instances you will need to run
+Also, in some instances you will need to run 'sudo powertop \--auto-tune' again.
-\'sudo powertop \--auto-tune\' again.
 This needs to be implemented properly in coreboot itself!

 On the X60 with coreboot or libreboot, there is a high pitched sound